 How A Trump Presidency Will Affect Malaysia

-Even though he will not be president until 2017, his rise to commander-in-chief of the world’s largest economy is nothing short of, well, dramatic.
+From fiery speeches to bold policy ideas, his rise to commander-in-chief of the world’s largest economy is nothing short of, well, dramatic.

 Below are four scenarios where if they become a reality, might just profoundly affect Malaysia.